patrickn/neaveynet-hugo/content/posts/ttt25/experience_day.md

 I waited for the tide to recede before quickly navigating as close to the rocks as possible the 20m or so before I had successfully passed the danger point.
 There were still bikes behind me, and with the tide coming in, passing this point was only going to get harder.

 After the drama on the beach it was an uneventful B road ride back to the camp.
 We had to pick up our gear and head to the ferry.
-We were going to Copenhagen.
+We were going to Gothenburg.